JoelMathewC/apl-llvm/README.md

 # APL-LLVM

-This is an interpreter for the APL programming language built using LLVM.
+This is a JIT compiler for the APL programming language built using LLVM.

 ## Setup
 ### CMake Build